ewdlop/Scientifc-Horror/White-Hole.md

-It is would only thing we can see and it will destorys everyhting.
+It is the only thing we can see and it will destroy everything.